kukuu/digitalTransformationStrategies/README.md

-#  Digital Transformation and Strategic Thinking: Multi-speed IT
+#  Digital Transformation,

-Digital transformation is more than technology.
+Is the change associated with the application of digital technology.
+However, digital transformation is more than technology.
 It is a mindset shift.
 It is the adoption of new ways of working and ultimately it is the marrying of people and process to gain a competitive advantage.

-Businesses today consumes IT at several speeds all at once.
-Innovation and digital disruption require quick response, legacy systems call for deliberate care, and shifting operating models need a pace of change somewhere in between.

-Two speeds are no longer enough for the modern IT business organizations.
-Unless the Technical Leadership can master the art of delivering change at the pace demanded by each area of the business, they risk being relegated to tending legacy systems.
-There is a calling need to implement multi-speed IT strategy.

-Multi-speed IT is achieved by bringing together a network of skills, instituting a dynamic operating model and installing flexible governance models.

-##### Digital Strategy Framework
+When planning for digital transformation, organizations must factor the cultural changes they'll confront as workers and organizational leaders adjust to adopting and relying on unfamiliar technologies.

+Practices used in transformation include methodologies like Agile (SCRUM, KANBAN) , XP, Waterfall,  Continuous Delivery, Continuous Deployment, Micro-services, Containerization, Severless Computing, IaaS, PaaS, ITaaS, Headerless CMS, Hybrid CMS, Big Data, Analytics, Machine Learning, Change Management, Cloud Computing, Digital Security, Leadership & Development,IoT,Chat Bots, Video Chats, and Mobility Management.

-DSF can be built around the following.
+DT can be built around the following.
 The exact structure will vary depending on the specific needs of the business:

 	1. Understand the Corporate Strategy and business domain